 - D is another combination (50F, 150C)

-- E shows inefficient utilization of resources or unemployed resources, i.e. output is less than what it can possibly be
+- E shows inefficient utilization of resources or unemployed resources, i.e., output is less than what it can be

-- F shows an unattainable output with current resources
+- F shows an unattainable production with current resources

-A production possibilities frontier outward shift is only possible if the country discovers new resources or there is a change in technology.
-An inward shift is also possible in the case of a natural or man-made disaster, like a hurricane destroying a factory and machinery.
+An outward shift of the production possibilities frontier is only possible if the country discovers new resources or there is a change in technology.
+An inward shift is also possible.
+This can happen if there is a natural or human-made disaster, like a hurricane destroying a factory and machinery.

-If the production possibility frontier is straight, it means that the rate of substitution between the two items in question is constant—which is to say that the resources released by producing one less unit of food are just sufficient to allow the economy to produce the same added amount of clothes, regardless of how much of each item is currently being produced.
-This is known as production under constant costs.
+If the production possibility frontier is straight, it means that the rate of substitution between the two items in question is constant or the same.
+Consequently, the resources saved by producing one less unit of food are just sufficient to allow the economy to produce the same added amount of clothes.
+This is constant regardless of how much of each item the country is currently producing.
+This consistent trade-off is known as production under constant costs.